 Studies have show that light therapy can promote a healthy circadian rhythm in as little as a week.
-Light therapy can promote a healthy circadian rhythm in as little as a week.
 Light therapy is a very gentle method for resetting the body's circadian rhythms and re-establishing natural patterns of hormone production and sleep/wake cycles.
-This, in turn, supports healthy energy levels and overall balanced mood.
+This, in turn, supports healthy energy levels and overall balanced mood.*

-In combination with good nutrition and regular exercise, supplemental vitamin D3, a good multi-vitamin, and general support for the neurological system are also helpful.
+In combination with good nutrition and regular exercise, adding high-quality nutritional supplements are also helpful.*